 1 .
 Do not communicate honestly

 For some reason, when we get into relationships, the level of communication decreases.
 Chances are, the individuals in the relationship have suffered from communication challenges and have brought them into the relationship.
-Couples must be honest with what they need and what they are looking to make a successful connection happen.
+Couples must be honest about what they need and what they are looking to make a successful connection happen.

 2. No longer date

-3. Seek to be right, rather than to understand
+3. Seek to be right rather than to understand

 I heard somewhere recently something like ‘show me a man who is always right, and I’ll show you someone single.
 Relationships are no place always to need to be right or have the last word.
 This is where you want to come to be heard and to listen as well.
 Chances are, you are not combatting with your friends 24/7, so the same should be valid for your spouse.
 Mutual respect is needed, and it is vital to be able to stand your ground at times.
 To be firm but not rigid in one’s stance on issues as they arise.